Mircea-MMXXI/azapy/predocs/Util_readMkT.md

 ## Collects historical market data from *alphavantage* provider.

-You will need a valid key from *alphavantage* in order to access their servers (*see alphavantage.co for more information on how to obtain a key*).
+A valid key is needed to access *alphavantage* servers (*see alphavantage.co for more information on how to obtain a key*).
+The key value can be stored in the environment variable 'ALPHAVANTAGE_API_KEY' or it can be passed directly to the `readMkT` function.

 The function offers the facility to save the data on the local drive for future use.
-It is intended to speed data access in working session requiring multiple readings of the same data and to reduce the number of external server hits.
+It is intended to speed data access in working sessions requiring multiple readings of the same data and to reduce the number of external servers hits.

 ### Call: